John Wetzel (American football)

-John William Wetzel (born July 18, 1991) is an American football offensive guard who is a free agent.
+John William Wetzel (born July 18, 1991) is an American former professional football offensive guard.
 He was signed by the Oakland Raiders as an undrafted free agent in 2013.
-He played college football at Boston College.
+He played college football for the Boston College Eagles.

-Early years
+Early life

 Wetzel attended Brashear High School, where he played as a two-way player at offensive tackle and defensive end.
 As a junior, he became a starter.

 As a senior, he posted 70 tackles (52 solo) and 7 sacks, He contributed to the school winning consecutive City League titles (2007 and 2008), while being named a two-time All-City selection.

 He also competed in basketball, volleyball, and track.

 College career

 Wetzel accepted a football scholarship from Boston College.
 As a true freshman, he was a backup offensive tackle behind Anthony Castonzo and appeared in 6 games.

 As a sophomore, he was a backup offensive tackle and appeared in 8 games.
 As a junior, he became a starter after Castonzo graduated and started 12 games at left tackle.

 As a senior, he was moved to right tackle, so that Emmett Cleary could handle the left side.